Wind Energy Initiative

 Iowa State University offered an exciting 10-week on-campus research program in Wind Energy Science, Engineering, and Policy (WESEP) for undergraduate students.
 Ten fellowships were sponsored each year by the National Science Foundation’s (NSF) Research Experiences for Undergraduates (REU) program.
 Students worked in research teams with faculty and graduate students to receive training and get hands-on research experience in areas that address critical, long-term national needs in wind energy-related areas.

 The program covered on-campus housing and a meal plan for all participants.
 Students received up to $650 of travel expenses to and from Ames and a $5,000 stipend.
 Outside of the research experience, social events with other REU students at Iowa State were also available.

 Applications are not being accepted at this time.

-Opportunity to make a research contribution: Each student participates in an individual research project within the faculty-led team.
+Opportunity to make a research contribution: Each student participated in an individual research project within the faculty-led team.
 Research projects focused on one of four areas: wind energy resource characterization and aerodynamic loads; wind energy conversion systems and grid operations; manufacturing, construction, and supply chain; or reliability and turbine health monitoring.